Sondeluz/chip8-rust/README.md

 - Pause the emulation by pressing the spacebar.
 - Increase the game's frequency by pressing the Up arrow.
 (Doesn't affect the timers)
-- Decrease the game's frequency by pressing the Up arrow.
+- Decrease the game's frequency by pressing the Down arrow.
 (Doesn't affect the timers)
 - Toggle sprite wrapping on/off, as some games require wrapping, and others not (via arguments).

 ## Resources